ntwk/atarist-font/README.md

 ## Installation

+1. If you would prefer a PCF format font, run `make`.
-1. Copy or symlink the fonts to your ~/.fonts directory:
+2. Copy or symlink the font to your ~/.fonts directory:
    `cp atarist-normal.bdf ~/.fonts`
-2. Run `fc-cache -fv` to update your font cache.
+3. Run `fc-cache -fv` to update your font cache.

 ## Credits